Two file folders circle the Zend logo. One is labeled with PHP.

 Back to top

-Final Thoughts: When to Execute a PHP Migration
+Final Thoughts: When to Execute PHP Migrations

 With all the potential costs and complications that come with a PHP migration, particularly when considering a CMS migration, the decision to migrate your PHP can be daunting.
 When planning your migration or upgrade, one of the best ways to determine your readiness is to consider your current testing strategies and coverage.